Aditya Hrudayam is a devotional hymn composed on Hindu God Surya.

 O The Lord of aether, dispeller of Rahu or darkness, the one with par excellence in Vedas

-By whom the great rains dispense, a friend to the waters (as the rays bring life and purifies waters), The one who move fast in the sky.
+By whom the great rains dispense, a friend to the waters (as the rays bring life and purify waters), The one who moves fast in the sky.

 Aathapi mandali mruthyuhu pingalaha sarvatapanaha

 Kavirshwo mahatejau rakthaha sarva bhavodbhavaha (14)

 Who is with his forms that are intensely absorbed, inflictor of death to the wicked, who is red in colour, desired by all the beings

 The one who is a great scholar, runs the worlds with great radiance, who affectionate all and acts as the starting place to the next generation or action